Buffalo Soldiers in Yosemite National Park, 1899.

 2. Charles Young Buffalo Soldiers National Monument, Ohio

 In addition to leading buffalo soldiers to protect and enhance Sequoia and Yosemite, Young was the third African American to graduate from West Point Military Academy and the highest ranking African American officer at the onset of World War I, making him a notable pioneer.
 Previous to that, Youngsholm served as his home while he taught at a nearby University.
 It was once used as a stop on the Underground Railroad and hosted Paul Laurence Dunbar, W.E.B Du Bois and other African-American leaders.
-The family home of Charles Young is one of a handful of monuments designated last year, so it isn’t open to visitors yet.
+The family home of Charles Young is one of a handful of monuments designated in 2013, so it isn’t open to visitors yet.

 3. African Burial Ground National Monument, New York